edorolle/mmachine-core/README.md

 Commands are:

-mmachine init
+ - init:

-to create a new DE project environment in the directory you are currently in
+  create a new DE project environment in the directory you are currently in

-IN V0.2 WE CHANGED FROM A BASH SCRIPT TO A PYTHON SCRIPT FOR THE mmachine init PROCESS
+ - dbt:
+  create a new Dbt Project
+ - close:
+  close your running docker-compose instances